Formula Systems (1985) Ltd: A - GuruFocus.com

 Growth Rank Analysis

-Formula Systems' Growth Rank is a perfect 10 out of 10, reflecting the company's strong revenue and profitability growth.
-The company has demonstrated a 5-year revenue growth rate of 13.90% and a 3-year revenue growth rate of 14.40%.
-Additionally, its 5-year EBITDA growth rate stands at an impressive 27.60%, indicating robust business operations growth.
+Formula Systems has a Growth Rank of 10 out of 10, indicating strong growth in terms of its revenue and profitability.
+The company's 5-year revenue growth rate is 13.90%, and its 3-year revenue growth rate is 14.40%.
+Its 5-year EBITDA growth rate is an impressive 27.60%, suggesting strong growth in its business operations.

 GF Value Rank Analysis

-The company's GF Value Rank is also at the maximum of 10 out of 10.
-This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on the company's past returns, growth, and future business performance estimates.
+The company's GF Value Rank is 9 out of 10, indicating that it is undervalued.
+This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.

 Momentum Rank Analysis

-Formula Systems' Momentum Rank is 5 out of 10.
-This rank is determined using the standardized momentum ratio and other momentum indicators, reflecting the company's stock price performance over the past year.
+Formula Systems has a Momentum Rank of 5 out of 10, reflecting its average momentum.
+This rank is determined using the standardized momentum ratio and other momentum indicators.

-When compared to its main competitors in the software industry, Formula Systems holds a strong position.
-Hilan Ltd (XTAE:HLAN, Financial) has a GF Score of 79, Nayax Ltd (XTAE:NYAX, Financial) has a GF Score of 19, and Magic Software Enterprises Ltd (XTAE:MGIC, Financial) has a GF Score of 80.
-This comparison indicates that Formula Systems is outperforming its competitors in terms of GF Score.
-More details can be found on the competitors page.
+When compared to its competitors, Formula Systems stands out with its high GF Score.
+Hilan Ltd has a GF Score of 79, Nayax Ltd has a GF Score of 20, and Magic Software Enterprises Ltd has a GF Score of 80.
+More details about these competitors can be found here.

 Conclusion